m4ycon/letmeask/README.md

   - [x] Ranking questions by likes, highlighted and answered
   - [x] Logout option
   - [ ] Redirecting user on unauthorized pages
+  - [x] Bug when liking not logged in

 ---